gamedesign

 21. Computational Thinking

 Have you ever had a complex problem that you needed to solve?
-This could be a math problem, science experiment, an essay you need to write, and coding and game design.
+This could be a math problem, a science experiment, an essay you need to write, and coding and game design.
 It could even be as simple as planning the best route to school or baking your favorite cookies!

 Computational thinking can be used to take a complex problem, understand what the problem is and develop possible solutions to solve or explain it.